 The Gilsonite is does not conduct electricity and is not a semiconductor.
 Because asphaltenes do not conduct electricity.
 Gilsonite does not conduct electricity and has a resistance to electric current of 1,9 ∙ 1010 Om∙m.
 The fact that this class of natural bitumen contains hydrocarbons in the form of asphaltene up to 86 % does not mean that it protects against EMF.
 Indeed, in order to have the ability to extinguish electromagnetic waves, it is necessary that the material be a good conductor.
 In addition, no research has yet been carried out in the field of protection of Gilsonite asphaltite from high frequency electromagnetic waves.

-Elemental composition of the so-called Colombian elite shungite.
+Elemental composition of Colombian anthracite coal

-Elemental Analysis of Gilsonite.
+Elemental Analysis of Gilsonite

 Elemental composition of asphaltenes (%): C (80-86), H (7-9), O (2-10), S (0.5-9), N (up to 2); there are trace amounts of V and Ni (total content 0.01–0.2%), Fe, Ca, Mg, Cu, and other metals included in metal complex compounds, such as metalloporphyrins.
 In fact, the elemental composition of Gilsonite, even within the same vein, can differ.